mtelewa/fitness-tracker/README.md

 To fork the repository:

-1. Go to the [fun-stats](https://github.com/mtelewa/fun-stats/) repository
+1. Go to the [fitness-tracker](https://github.com/mtelewa/fitness-tracker) repository
 2. Click the "Fork" button in the top right corner.

 #### How to Clone

 To clone the repository:

-1. Go to the [fun-stats](https://github.com/mtelewa/fun-stats/) repository
+1. Go to the [fitness-tracker](https://github.com/mtelewa/fitness-tracker) repository
 2. Click on the "Code" button, select "SSH" and copy the link
 3. Open the terminal and change the current working directory to the location you want the cloned directory to be in
-4. Use the command `git clone git@github.com:mtelewa/fun-stats.git` into the terminal
+4. Use the command `git clone git@github.com:mtelewa/fitness-tracker.git` into the terminal

 Note: For step no.4 to work, first generate SSH keys and add your generated key in Account Settings -> SSH Keys.
 More on this can be found on the [github docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+#### Local Run

+* Install all the packages in the `requirements.txt` using `pip install -r /path/to/requirements.txt`
+* To run the server, in the terminal run `python3 manage.py runserver` and open the browser on the open port (usually `8000`)
+* To migrate any database changes
+`python3 manage.py makemigrations` followed by `python3 manage.py migrate`

 - - -